jmpsec/osctrl-docs/content/usage/osctrl-cli/tag/_index.md

    osctrl-cli tag command [command options] [arguments...]

 COMMANDS:
    add, a       Add a new tag
-   edit, e    Edit values for an existing tag delete, d  Delete an existing tag list, l    List all tags show, s    Show an existing tag help, h    Shows a list of commands or help for one command
+   edit, e      Edit values for an existing tag delete, d    Delete an existing tag list, l      List all tags by environment list-all, L  List all tags in osctrl show, s      Show an existing tag help, h      Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help